freeformpdx/pollard/txt/dj_testing.md

-# DJ Testing
+# Using the Playlist App

 ## Thanks!
-- Testing the Playlist App is a big job, so thank you for your help!
 - If it breaks, don't worry!
 Click that big 'Report a Bug' button && let us know what happened.

 ![report_bug](../gifs/report_bug.png)